Let’s face it, debt is stressful. The sooner you begin to make changes to get out of debt, the better your quality of life.

 Put your debit card away and you’ll instantly see how much money you are really spending.
 Even though you have the cash in your checking account, actually forking over cash when making purchases will open your eyes to anything you really don’t need.

-3. Tackle credit card debt and increase your credit score by 40 points or more
+3. Tackle credit card debt to increase your credit score

 You don’t want to be chained to credit card debt year after year.

 For example, here is a credit card statement where the total balance is $2720.12.
 The minimum payment is $54 and the APR is 15.24%.
 Assuming no further charges are made to the credit card, it would take 21 years to pay the balance in full when paying just the minimum payment of $54.
 Not to mention over $5,936 would be paid in interest.

 Bumping the minimum monthly payment up to $95 the balance would be paid in full in 3 years which would save $2,525.
 But that’s still too much in interest.
 Add as much extra cash to your credit card payments as possible.
 You’ll save thousands of dollars in the long run.

 Another way to tackle credit card debt is through debt consolidation loans.
 Lenders like SoFi Bank offer personal loans from $5k-$100k with low rates that can be used for debt consolidation.
 SoFi personal rates range from 7.99% APR to 23.43% APR depending on your credit score and other factors.

 Check your rate without impacting your credit score.
 Plus, you will earn a $300 bonus after your loan funds.
 If you lose your job, SoFi can help modify your personal loan payments and help you find a new job.

 If you’re wondering how debt consolidation impacts your credit score, you will be pleased to know debt consolidation will likely help your overall credit profile and scores over time.